Global-Health-Labs/DROP/docs/NAAT/NAAT Hardware.md

-Custom hardware is not required for running NAAT assays, as the Hamilton star is designed to run tube and plate based assays.
-Below we have included CAD files to modify commercially available cooling blocks for 0.5 to 2 mL tubes that are compatible with the Hamilton cooling deck.
+Custom hardware is not required to run NAAT assays, as the Hamilton STAR system is already equipped to handle both tube- and plate-based workflows.
+For enhanced flexibility, we’ve included CAD files below that allow for the modification of commercially available cooling blocks to accommodate 0.5–2 mL tubes.
+These modified blocks are compatible with the Hamilton cooling deck, enabling efficient temperature control without the need for proprietary components.

-### Heating and cooling block modifications

-To enable cooling of a range of tube volumes and dimensions, we generated CAD files to describe how to modify a cooling block to be compatible with the cooling deck containing pins for thermocycler plates.

 **Table 1.** Modifications to heating/cooling blocks to enable alignment on cooling deck.